How I Became A Champion For Children

 I like him.
 He is my favorite Filipino singer and entertainer.
 As far as I can remember, Gary V’s concert is my first ever live concert that I’ve gone to.
 It was years ago at Bernabe Center, in General Santos City.
 I think I was still in 3rd grade when I saw him sing and perform live, during his “Shout for Joy” years.

 I want to meet him in person again, someday, and tell him I’m a proud Champion for Children.

 And then I signed up

 With my ₱20 daily donation, I was able to help UNICEF Philippines assist seven (7) children to buy them books and school supplies to stay in school.
-It is like buying and paying a subscription of a daily newspaper.
-For two (2) years, my donations to Champions for Children reached the total of ₱14,400.
-Then, my subscription ended last 2014.
+It is like buying and paying a subscription to a daily newspaper.
+For two (2) years, my subscription to Champions for Children donations ended last 2014.
 But, I contacted UNICEF Philippines that I will continue donating via Paypal every time I earn from my Google AdSense and from the payments and honorariums I receive from establishment who wish to avail sponsored post on my websites.

-Just recently, in August 2015, I donated ₱300 to Champions for Children because I received my payout for Google AdSense.
+Just recently, in August 2015, I donated ₱300 to Champions for Children because I received my payout from Google AdSense.

 UNICEF Philippines is Family

 I ended my monthly donation with UNICEF Philippines in 2014 but still continues to donate whenever possible with any amount I can shell out.
 Yet, friends from UNICEF Philippines still communicate with me through email and send me magazines and report papers.